rsdoiel/antenna/socal_north.md

 date: 2025-05-06, updated: 2025-05-06, from: The LAist

-As more than a billion Catholics around the world await the election of a new pope, all eyes will be on the Sistine Chapel, where 133 cardinals will begin the secretive process known as a conclave.
+As more than a billion Catholics around the world await the election of a new pope, all eyes are on the Sistine Chapel, where 133 cardinals will begin the secretive process known as a conclave.

 <br>